History and tributes

 May you be forever with the Heavenly Angels.

 "The Humble Heart" is one of the most beautiful Shaker hymns.
-It has words by Sister Eunice Wyeth (1756-1830) and a tune by Elder Thomas Hammond (1791-1880), both from the Shaker community in Harvard, Massachusetts.
+It has a text written by Sister Eunice Wyeth (1756-1830) and a tune by Elder Thomas Hammond (1791-1880), both from the Shaker community in Harvard, Massachusetts.